-The world-wide patented technology* developed by our scientific team, and incorporated in our optical manipulation systems, has been scientifically validated by external and independent leading researchers mainly in Europe and US:
+The world-wide patented technology* developed by our scientific team, and incorporated in our optical tweezers systems, has been scientifically validated by external and independent leading researchers mainly in Europe and US:

 US Patent 8,637,803 (2014).

 JP Patent 5,728,470 (2015).